Skip to content

 Review rights

-If a decision is made not to investigate or deal with a PID, the PID Coordinator will give the discloser written reasons for that decision.
-If the discloser is dissatisfied with the decision, they can request a review by writing to WorkCover’s PID Coordinator within 28 days of receiving the written reasons for decision.
+If the discloser is dissatisfied with the decision, they can request an internal review by responding in writing to WorkCover’s PID Coordinator within 28 days of receiving the written reasons for decision.
+This will be reviewed through the complaints management process.

 Communication with disclosers